-If the child or either parent is of very solid build, the Little Lambs range is less likely to be suitable than other nappies, because it particularly suits children who are of average or slim build.
+If the child or either parent is of very solid build, the Little Lamb range is less likely to be suitable than other nappies, because it particularly suits children who are of average or slim build.
 In such a situation, the Easy Peasy range would be a better-fitting alternative in a similar style.
 Nappies with side fastenings, such as the Sandy’s nappy, may be less suitable for older male toddlers, because their wee can inadvertently shoot out of the side, unless the willy is pointed well into the nappy at change time.
 By the same token, a nappy which enables the booster to be folded over at the front may be better for boys, whereas one with the booster attached at the back may be marginally better for girls.
-The idea is to provide most padding at the point of exit, for fastest absorbency.
+The idea is to provide most absorbency at the point of exit, for maximum leakproof-ness.

 Once well-established on solids, children put on weight very quickly until 20lbs approximately.
-This normally coincides with the time that your babies get mobile, and so weight gain slows dramatically at this point and your babies start to slim down from their "baby chubbiness".
+This normally coincides with the time that your babies get mobile, and so weight gain slows dramatically at this point and your babies start to slim down from their 'baby chubbiness'.
 Although they are getting heavier, this is the point at which they start to get longer rather than wider, which is why a nappy which fits a 20lb eight month old will also fit a 30lb two year old.